 How Data Skew can kill the performance of your Salesforce Org (chapter 1)

 The majority of Salesforce customers will never suffer performance issues in their orgs.
 However, there are certain configuration patterns which appear again and again, because they are apparently “good ideas”, but which increase the probability of performance issues arising in our Org.
 These patterns cause inefficient data distributions at the storage layer, technically known as Data Skew.
-Data Skew problems and are so hard to anticipate and can have such a dramatic impact on performance that they are known by Salesforce as “the silent killer”.
+Data Skew problems are so hard to anticipate and can have such a dramatic impact on performance that they are known by Salesforce as “the silent killer”.

 Perhaps the most common of these patterns is when a single user owns more than 10,000 records of an object.
 This type of skew is called ownership data skew.
 In most cases, the customer will not notice any issue even when having this kind of a situation, but there is one particular situation in which the impact on performance of this kind of Data Skew can be very significant.